lem-project/lem-project.github.io/content/en/installation/ncurses/linux.md

 ## Using the binary

-[Lem 2.1 was released](https://github.com/lem-project/lem/releases/tag/v2.1.0)!
-It provides binaries for Linux, MacOS and Windows.
+[Lem has nightly AppImage releases](https://github.com/lem-project/lem/releases)! for Linux, MacOS and Windows.

 ## Debian/Mint/Ubuntu

 There is an automatic installer that works on Debian, Linux Mint and Ubuntu.

 Before that, install the dependencies: